-6.1.1.Balassa Revealed Comparative Advantage (RCA) for Commodities.
+9.1.1 Balassa Revealed Comparative Advantage (RCA) for Commodities.

-Balassa (1965) suggested measuring comparative advantages as revealed from trade data and proposed a specialization indicatoriii.
-It is common in the literatureiv to measure comparative advantage with the help of the Balassa revealed comparative advantage index(RCA).
-According to Siggel $(2007)^{v}$ , Balassa's index measures competitiveness rather than comparative advantage, since cost measured in terms of market prices reflects competitive advantage rather than comparative advantage which requires equilibrium prices.
+Balassa (1965) suggested an index measuring comparative advantagesviii and it is common in the literatureix to measure comparative advantage with the help of the Balassa revealed comparative advantage index (RCA).
+However, as Siggel $(2007)^{X}$ pointed out, Balassa's index measures competitiveness rather than comparative advantage, since cost measured in terms of market prices reflects competitive advantage rather than comparative advantage which requires equilibrium prices.
 The use of RCA hence captures competitiveness of a country's export products vis-à-vis each other in the international market.
 This is very much in line with the Ricardian concept of comparative advantage which proposes that by producing the good in which it is relatively efficient (relative not to the other country but relative to the other goods), and importing the other good, each country can gain.
 The concept of RCA can also be used by pairing the RCAs for products of an exporting country with the corresponding RCAs of another country.
 This provides an approach for classifying pairs of items for any two exporting countries on the basis of their competitiveness.
-This can also serve as a rationale for identifying items that are most vulnerable to competitionvi.
+This can also serve as a rationale for identifying items that are most vulnerable to competitionXi.
 Revealed Comparative Advantage (RCA) index of a country depicts the relative share of a commodity in the country's total exports with respect to that commodity's share in world exports.

 The country would be considered to have a comparative advantage or disadvantage in products depending on whether the ratio of RCA is greater or less than 1.It ranges from 1 to infinity when it enjoys comparative advantage, but zero to one when it has comparative disadvantage for the products.
-To address asymmetric values of the index , revealed symmetric comparative advantage may be calculated (SB) as proposed by Dalum et al (1998)vii.
-SB=(RCA-1)/(RCA+1).The SB ranges from -1 to 1.
-Bangladesh has been enjoying high revealed comparative advantage in knitted garments, woven garments, jute and jute goods, other textile articles, frozen fish, leather, footwear ,headgear and its parts.
-Our estimate shows that 24.7% products of Bangladesh out of 1571 products at 2-digit level are enjoying comparative advantage in world market and their average RCA is around 20 and their average symmetric RCA is around 0.90 i.e. very high.
-Trade specialization index of these products is on average around 0.75.But these products categories are facing high concentration in terms of not only of products(88% share for three products) but also of market destinations(55% for three markets).
+To address asymmetric values of the index, revealed symmetric comparative advantage may be calculated (SB) as proposed by Dalum et al (1998)xii.
+SB=(RCA-1)/(RCA+1).
+The SB ranges from -1 to 1.
+Bangladesh has been enjoying high revealed comparative advantage in knitted garments, woven garments, jute and jute goods, other textile articles, frozen fish, leather, footwear, headgear and its parts.
+Our estimate shows that 24.7% products of Bangladesh out of 1571 products at 4-digit level are enjoying comparative advantage in world market and their average RCA is around 20 and their average symmetric RCA is around 0.90 i.e. very high.
+Trade specialization index of these products is on average around 0.75.
+But these products categories are facing high concentration in terms of not only of products (88%share for three products) but also of market destinations (55% for three markets).
 These results indicate that attention need to be made not only on revealed comparative advantage of products for specialisation, but also on diversification of export items and market destinations.
 This is important for ensuring sustainability of export earnings on a long term basis.

-Our analysis of Revealed comparative advantage of products suggests that Bangladesh possesses strong comparative advantage in knitwear and woven garments, and gained significant comparative advantage over time (Table-6.1).
+Our analysis of Revealed comparative advantage of products suggests that Bangladesh possesses strong comparative advantage in knitwear and woven garments, and gained significant comparative advantage over time (Table-9.1).
 At the same time, traditional export commodities including tea and leather lost their previous comparative advantage.
-The sectors which came into dynamism are footwear, ceramic products, household articles including tableware and kitchenware, light engineering, pharmaceuticals, bicycles, tent, home textiles and vegetables .It is established that differences in productivity, price, quality and timely delivery are important determinants of bilateral trade flows.
-Under these circumstances, the challenges for Bangladesh are to increase both price and non-price competitiveness and find new potential industries and markets for vitalizing the exports of the country in the wake of acute global competition.
+The sectors which came into dynamism are footwear, ceramic products, household articles including tableware and